“Actually, it may have been a good thing that you ran away so suddenly,” said Runir.

 We looked at Kai and he shrugged.
 We decided to stay the night on the mountaintop, mostly because Lily had wanted to see the sunset from up here.
 We made camp and sat down to watch the rays of light dance across the skies, bounce off the thin clouds and mists, and paint the already beautiful mountain scenery with brilliant hues of red and gold.

 The grumpy old elf ended up joining us at night after he caught the scent of Kai’s cooking.
 Kai took out some wine from his storage, at which point the elf’s eyes started glittering and we all began drinking.

 We ended up chatting with the elf for hours.
 He told us some of the stories from his younger days and we told him some of ours.
 He waved us goodbye and went inside the shack while we settled down for the night.

 This time I felt confused because I’d felt something again.
-Despite knowing that Runir was the Demon Lord and that Kai was ominously mysterious, I’d felt the urge to protect them too.
+Despite Runir’s background and Kai’s ominous mystique, I’d felt the urge to protect them too.